What Was a Section 21 Notice?

 1. Lapsed Gas Safety Certificate

-If the annual Gas Safety (CP12) certificate was out of date on the date you served, the notice is defective.
-There is no cure — you must renew, serve a fresh copy, and then serve a new notice.
+If the annual Gas Safety (CP12) certificate was out of date on the date of service, the notice was defective.
+The same lapse weakens a Section 8 possession claim today.

 2. EICR not provided

 An Electrical Installation Condition Report must be in date and a copy given to the tenant.
-Without evidence of service, courts routinely reject notices.
+Without evidence of service, courts routinely reject possession claims.

 3. Deposit not protected or Prescribed Information missing